 Employee Onboarding and Education

-Employee education and ongoing plan communication is important.
+Employee education and ongoing plan communication are important.

 At a minimum, implement these employee communication measures: